Google says it will start blocking Canadian news stories in response to new law

 The two tech giants have been battling the Canadian government over the law that would force them to negotiate compensation deals with news organizations for distributing links to news stories.

 The law, called the Online News Act, passed last week.
 But it could take months for it to take effect.
-Once it does, Google and Meta say they will start removing news articles by Canadian publishers from their services in the country.
+Once it does, Google and Meta say they will start removing news articles by Canadian news outlets from their services in the country.

 Supporters of the legislation have argued that it could provide a much-needed lifeline to the ailing news industry, which has been gutted by Silicon Valley's ironclad control of digital advertising.

+According to Canadian government figures, more than 450 news outlets in the country have closed since 2008.

+"Digital platforms and social media are now the gateways where people find, read and share news.
+Because of this, advertising revenues have shifted away from local news and journalists to these gatekeepers, who profit from the sharing and distribution of Canadian news content," government backers of the bill wrote in April.

-Under the law, platforms like Meta and Google would have to come to the negotiating table with news organizations and hammer out compensation deals.
-Government estimates predict that the law would result in a cash injection of some $329 million into the Canadian news industry, which has been beset by news staff layoffs and other downsizing in recent years.
+Government estimates predict that the law would could inject some $329 million into the Canadian news industry, which has been beset by news staff layoffs and other downsizing in recent years.

 Canada's law was modeled on a similar effort in Australia, where Meta did block news articles for nearly a week before tense negotiations led Meta and Google to eventually strike deals with news publishers.

-A bill to force tech companies to pay publishers is also advancing in California, where the tech industry has levied similar blackout threats.
+A bill to force tech companies to pay publishers is also advancing in California, where the tech industry has levied similar threats of pulling out all news content.

 In Canada, both tech platforms have long been against the law, saying the companies are already helping news companies by directing web traffic to their sites.
 On Facebook and Instagram, news represents a tiny fraction — on Facebook, it's about 3% — of what people see every day.